9 FAM 504.4

 9 FAM 504.4-8(C) (U) Third Country Processing for Applicants Abroad

 a.
 (U) Application of Nonresident Applicant Physically Present in District: Department regulations provide that, unless otherwise directed by the Department, a consular section must accept an application from an IV or DV applicant physically present in the consular district even though not a resident in that district, provided the applicant can establish to the satisfaction of the consular officer, that they will be able to remain in the consular district for the time it normally takes to process an application.
+This guidance also applies to K visa and V92/V93 beneficiaries who are physically present in the consular district.
 The time it normally takes to process an application should not include the potential time it might take for administrative processing, as an applicant may choose to depart the country while such processing is pending.
-In assessing the applicant’s ability to remain in the consular district, the consular section may take into consideration the applicant’s ability to do so legally and in accordance with the requirements of the host country, among other relevant factors.
-The applicant’s prospective ability to obtain a visa to apply for admission to the country where the consular district is located does not qualify an applicant as being “physically present” in the consular district, but if you are satisfied that the applicant will be physically present by the time of application, you are permitted to accept the transfer ahead of the applicant's relocation to permit case preparation and reduce logistical delays upon the applicant's arrival.
+If you are satisfied that the applicant will be physically present by the time of application, you are permitted to accept the transfer ahead of the applicant's relocation to permit case preparation and reduce logistical delays upon the applicant's arrival.

 (1) (U) The residence of the applicant’s spouse and/or children, if any, can be applied to the applicant;